skupperproject/skupper-website/README.md

 ## Setting up the project

 This project uses Git submodules.
-The first time you clone this repo, load the submodules using the following command:
+After you clone this repo, load the submodules using the following command:

 ```sh
 git submodule update --init